 Work is underway to explore the impact of applying SPPT perturbations to total temperature tendencies that either exclude the contribution due to clear-sky radiative forcing or assign it a considerably reduced level of uncertainty.
-There is good physical justification for this approach, since the greatest uncertainty in the radiative forcing integration is due to the treatment of clouds (see e.g. Morcrette et al., 2008a), while the contribution due to clear-skies is understood to be relatively accurate unless it is due to water vapour (or other trace gas) errors.
+There is good physical justification for this approach, since the greatest uncertainty in the radiative forcing integration is due to the treatment of clouds (see e.g. Morcrette et al. 2008a), while the contribution due to clear-skies is understood to be relatively accurate unless it is due to water vapour (or other trace gas) errors.
 Furthermore, SPPT already recognises crudely this weakness in its formulation: the tapering function that reduces uncertainty perturbations to zero in the stratosphere was imposed for the very purpose of excluding relatively large tendencies that are dominated by relatively accurate contributions from clear-skies radiation.
 Experiments will determine the impact on ensemble performance from revising SPPT to remove or reduce contributions due to clear-skies radiation, thereby enabling the removal of the stratospheric tapering.
+Sanchez et al. (2016) report tests of removing the clearsky radiation tendencies from their version of SPPT (referred to as SPT by them).
+They found a substantial reduction of ensemble spread in the tropics and extra-tropics (their Fig. 9).
+We expect that these findings might not be directly transferrable as the MetOffice SPT scheme differs in its configuration.
+For instance, it uses random patterns with a vertical structure.

-6.2.2 Supersaturation treatment
+6.2.2.
+Supersaturation treatment